 DISAGREEMENTS DO NOT HAVE TO BE THAT HARD

-It was a beautiful morning, but the atmosphere at home was not that beautiful.
+It was a beautiful morning but the atmosphere at home was not that beautiful.
 An issue was taking some emotional toll on both of us.
-What had not happened in years happened- our voices were getting louder as we tried to communicate our feelings.
+What had not happened in years happened- our voices were getting loud as we both tried to communicate our feelings.
 We were both hurt.

 I got ready earlier and decided to leave the car for Irewamiri so she could catch up later.
-As I walked some metres from the house, the Holy Spirit said, “Go back and hug her.
-Tell her you love her.”
+As I walked some metres away from the house, the Holy Spirit said, “Go back.
+Give her a hug.
+Tell her you love her”.

-My steps were heavy, but my love for God and Irewamiri was heavier.
-I retraced my steps and did as the Lord instructed.
-It was tough, but it was a must.
+My steps were heavy but my love for God and Irewamiri was heavier.
+I retraced my steps and did as the Lord has instructed.
+It was tough but it was a must.
 Matters are never resolved in the same atmosphere that created them.
 It takes warmth to melt away the icy state created by disagreements.

-But that is not how the Spirit of the Lord and a man (or a woman) who is yielded to the Spirit of God operate.
-A man (or a woman) who is yielded to God submits their emotions to the leadership of the Word of the Lord and the Spirit of the Lord.
+But that is not how the Spirit of the Lord and a man (or a woman) who is yielded to the Spirit of God operates.
+A man (or a woman) who is yielded to God submits his emotions to the leadership of the Word of the Lord and the Spirit of the Lord.

 These are the words of King Solomon:

 When you disagree with your spouse, fight for warmth and not to win.
-You can win an argument but lose your spouse with words that were never intended to hurt them.
-Be watchful!
+You can win an argument but lose your spouse with words that were never intended to hurt him or her.
+Be watchful.

 temilOluwa Ola, Eruwa